Dr. Gary W. Williams

 industry including issues related to sheep and lamb markets and the effects

-of the U.S. Sheep and Lamb Industry (see the Committee report: Changes in the
+U.S. Sheep and Lamb Industry (see the Committee report: Changes in the

 Sheep Industry in the United States: Making the Transition from Tradition).

-Special Focus: Marketing, international trade and
+Special Focus: Marketing, commodity promotion programs,

-development, and policy.
+international trade and development, and agricultural and trade policy.

 Office Phone: (979) 845-5911